 She had attended the January 2015 course at Sterling College on the behest of her then-boss at a small-scale artisan creamery in Ontario, Canada.
 She recalled, “For the first time since starting my career as a cheesemaker, I was given an opportunity to engage with others in the cheese industry from around North America, and learn a huge amount about the variety of operations being run throughout the U.S. The course provided a great foundation in food and dairy science for cheesemakers, and explained many concepts that are crucial to making good, consistent cheese.”

 She continued, “The class is actually very technical.
 Ivan is absolutely brilliant.
 He is obviously incredibly knowledgeable regarding all aspects of dairy technology, but is also a calm and patient instructor.
 The classes are interactive, both during lectures at Sterling and field trips at the Food Venture Center in Hardwick, and there are always opportunities to talk and engage with Ivan and the other attendees throughout the week.
 It was especially valuable to have the opportunity to ask Ivan about specific issues or problems we were having at my home creamery, and get his input on troubleshooting some of our quality issues.”

-There are a few spots still available for the Fundamentals of Artisan Cheese class running from August 29 to September 8, 2016.
+There are a few spots still available for the Fundamentals of Artisan Cheese class running from January 9-18, 2017.
 Register today.